 Information is provided upon verbal request.
 It is not provided automatically.
 Upon request, we do provide parole release information, when available, prior to the inmate’s actual release.

 The release information currently available includes:

-- the offender's date of release
+- the inmates's date of release

 If you are enrolled in PA SAVIN and your contact information is current, you will receive the following notifications from PA SAVIN via phone and/or email:

 The parolee must report to the duty agent at the assigned parole office within 24 hours of release from prison, Monday through Friday.
 The number of times the parolee must see his parole agent is determined by the level of supervision the offender is under.
-Upon the offender’s release from prison, parole agents utilize a risk-needs assessment to determine the appropriate level of supervision for the offender.
+Upon the inmate’s release from prison, parole agents utilize a risk-needs assessment to determine the appropriate level of supervision for the parolee.
 In addition to this assessment, there are certain criteria that must also be considered:

 - A parolee serving time for a violent offense can never be below the medium level of supervision